electrikmilk/cherrilang.org/language/standard/scripting.md

 Show `input` as graph.

 ```
-contentGraph(input)
+contentGraph(variable input)
 ```

 ## Lists

 ### Choose from List

-Prompt the user with `prompt` to choose an item from `list`.
-Returns the item chosen. `selectMultiple` is an optional boolean, the default value is `false`.
+Prompt the user to choose an item from `list`, optionally with `prompt` .
+Returns the item(s) chosen.

 ```
-chooseFromList(list,prompt,selectMultiple)
+chooseFromList(variable list, string ?prompt, boolean ?selectMultiple = false)
 ```

 ---